mariamelerian/Sonic-Pharmacy/README.md

 Certain components and dependencies used in this project are subject to their own licenses:

 - **Stripe:** The use of Stripe is subject to the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Please review the license terms for more information.

-- **Socket.io:** The use of Socket.io is subject to the [MIT License](https://opensource.org/licenses/MIT).
-Please review the license terms for more information.

 - **MongoDB:** The use of MongoDB is subject to the [Server Side Public License (SSPL)](https://www.mongodb.com/licensing/server-side-public-license).
 Please review the license terms for more information.